digital-asset/daml/docs/source/tools/assistant.rst

     with the scenario service.
 If unspecified this defaults to 60s.
 Unless you get errors, there should be no reason to modify this.
   - ``jvm-options``: A list of options passed to the JVM when starting the scenario service.
-This can be used to limit maximum heap size via ``-Xmx500M``.
+This can be used to limit maximum heap size via the ``-Xmx`` flag.

 - ``build-options``: a list of tokens that will be appended to some invocations of ``damlc`` (currently `build` and `ide`).
 Note that there is no further shell parsing applied.
 - ``sandbox-options``: a list of options that will be passed to Sandbox in ``daml start``.